Devanand-Vadlapudi/YouTube_Video_Classifier/README.md

 This model consists of concepts such as WebScraping, NLP, Supervised Learning.
 Having a basic knowledge on above mentioned topics would help you understand it better.

-Libraries used Selenium, Scikit-learn, Webdriver, numpy, pandas etc.
+Libraries used are Selenium, Scikit-learn, Webdriver, numpy, pandas etc.